mapbox/assembly/README.md

 ### Writing rules

 Assembly strives for flat, single rule declarations and avoids overrides whenever possible.
-Assembly makes all Atomic-style utility classes `!important`, so they cannot be overridden, and so they are guaranteed to do what they say they do.
+Declarations are marked as `!important` for classes whose names directly correspond with what they do — e.g. `bg-blue`, `px12`.
+This way they cannot be overridden and so are guaranteed to actually do what they say they do.

 ### Naming classes

-- Keep names as short as possible.
+- Keep names as short as reasonable.
 - Use real number values in utility class names to describe the value the utility class applies _in cases where the number of utility classes describing a particular property could be unlimited_.
-For example, `.pt6` for `padding-top: 6px` instead of `.pt-small` or `.pt-1`.
+For example, `.pt6` for `padding-top: 6px` instead an abstract scale like `.pt-small` or `.pt-1`.
-- If the number of utility classes describing a property is limited, Assembly classes use the suffixes, `xl`, `l`, `m`, `s`, `sm`.
+- If the number of utility classes describing a property is limited and the variants are about size, Assembly classes use the suffixes `xl`, `l`, `m`, `s`, `sm`.
-- Assembly doesn't have a top level namespace.
-Assembly is designed to provide fundamental rules that are used frequently and should be easy to type and remember.
-If you want to use your own css with base, consider namespacing that css.
+- Assembly provides a reset that will affect the entire page, but other than that reset none of its rules should affect the styling of elements that don't bear Assembly classes.

 ### Media query class variants